-

 Evaluation criteria:

-- Demonstrates effective collaboration and connection with people who live with mental illness and other relevant stakeholders i.e. family, carers, and other agencies.
+- Demonstrates effective collaboration and connection with people who live with mental illness and other relevant stakeholders i.e. family, carers, other agencies.

 - Demonstrates qualities of leadership, vision and innovation.